-Advanced Manufacturing (AM) - the convergence of information and communications technologies with manufacturing processes to drive real-time control of energy, productivity and costs across factories and companies - was identified as one of the highest-priority manufacturing technology areas in need of federal German investment.
+Advanced Manufacturing (AM) is the convergence of information and communications technologies with manufacturing processes to drive real-time control of energy, productivity and costs across factories and companies.
+It was identified as one of the highest-priority manufacturing technology areas in need of federal German investment.

-The OPC Foundation (Object Linking and Embedding for Process Control) is cooperating with the key German Association, the VDMA the (German Mechanical Engineering Industry Association).
+The OPC Foundation (Object Linking and Embedding for Process Control) is cooperating with the key German Association, the VDMA (German Mechanical Engineering Industry Association).
 In June 2016, these two parties signed an MOU to build an international standards structure utilizing the OPC UA Machine Vision Companion Specification.
-This will make the machine vision and robotics industry fit for Industry 4.0 and for the factory of the future, andwill help SMEs to implement robotics and machine vision software language with their products.
+This will prepare the machine vision and robotics industry for Industry 4.0 and for the factory of the future, and will help SMEs to implement robotics and machine vision software language with their products.

 A major challenge for industry and government is the definition of reference architecture and frameworks necessary for interoperability.
 They are also challenged with how to build confidence around new and innovative approaches to security.
 In April 2016, the two major international players, the International Internet Consortium (IIC) and the German-led Industrie 4.0, agreed to collaborate for the benefit of interoperability of systems from the different domains.
-In Germany are the relevant associations, such as the ZVEI (The German Association for Electrical & Electronic Industry), VDMA (German Engineering Association), BitCOM (Federal Assocaition for Information Technology, Telecommunications and New Media) are driving the discussions
+In Germany, the relevant association, such as the ZVEI (The German Association for Electrical & Electronic Industry), VDMA (German Engineering Association), BitCOM (Federal Association for Information Technology, Telecommunications and New Media) are driving the discussions.

 Robotics and Automation: